tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extensions
-: The extensions required to define the cryptographic configuration for the clients early data (see below for details)
+: The extensions required to define the cryptographic configuration for the clients early data (see below for details).

 context
 : An optional context value that can be used for anti-replay